jjkay03/NationsEvent/README.md

 <br>

-🔨 Before using/interacting with this project, please ensure you have read and agree to the terms outlined in the [TERMS.md](TERMS.md) file.
+🔨 Before interacting with this project, ensure you have read and agree to the terms outlined in the [TERMS.md](TERMS.md) file.

 <br>